Daves5771/AutoTextConverter/README.md

 Overview

-Below is a picture of the main application GUI:
+Below is a picture of the main application GUI after a sample run:

 ![Alt text](ScreenShots/Fig1.PNG  "Figure 1 Sample GUI")